Soares/simplifience.com/post/science/purview.md

 Science is not The Rules: science is @post[how we uncover the rules]science/method.

-Common parlance holds that science is biology, physics, chemistry, and all those boring subjects that we already know.
+Common parlance holds that science is biology, physics, chemistry, and all those stuffy subjects that we already know.
 Never mind that these fields were extraordinary and awe-inspiring when they were first discovered.
 Once everybody knows them -- less, once everyone *can* know them -- the @post[luster is gone]reality/strip.

 It's also common knowledge that certain domains lie outside the purview of science.
 Intelligence.
 Awareness.
 The nature of consciousness.
 Why being alive feels like this -- why anyone feels anything at all.